+MARKET LAMB SCORECARD

+Market Ready: USDA Prime or Choice quality with 12th rib back fat range .16-.35, average or greater conformation and cutability.

+Not Market Ready: Good or lower quality grade with 12th rib back fat range <.16 or >.35;

+underfinished lambs grading USDA good or lower, below-average conformation or cutability.

+MARKET BEEF SCORECARD

-MARKET LAMB SCORECARD GRADE Market Ready: USDA Prime or Choice quality with 12th rib back fat range .1635, average or greater conformation and cutability.
-Not Market Ready: Good or lower quality grade with 12th rib back fat range <.16 or >.35; underfinished lambs grading USDA good or lower, below-average conformation or cutability.
-MARKET BEEF SCOREC ARD GRADE Market Deader Manifest stands and in the large sufficient for demonstration to prove the Market Ready: Market steers projected to have sufficient fat deposition to meet the marbling specifications for USDA Prime, Choice, or Select+ quality Not Marked Deader grades.
+Market Ready: Market steers projected to have sufficient fat deposition to meet the marbling specifications for USDA Prime, Choice, or Select+ quality grades.

 Not Market Ready: Market steers lacking evidence of sufficient fat deposition to produce a desirable consumer product.
+Steers projected to grade USDA

+Select - or lower.

+MARKET VEAL SCORECARD

-Steers projected to grade USDA Select - or lower.
-MARKET VEAL SCOREC GRADE Group 1: Animals are smooth, deep, thick, and compact; and the udder or scrotum shows a marked fullness.
+Group 1: Animals are smooth, deep, thick, and compact; and the udder or scrotum shows a marked fullness.
 They must have youthful appearance and be in good condition.

-Group 2: Animals must possess a moderately high degree of the higher quality Group 2. grade characteristics.
+Group 2: Animals must possess a moderately high degree of the higher quality grade characteristics.
 They will carry less finish, show more bone, and have less uniformity.

-Group 3: Animals lack finish, are rather leggy and hippy, are rough in the Group 5. shoulder, and are light in the round.
-MARKET GOAT (CHEVO N) SCORECARD GRADE Market Ready: USDA Prime or Choice quality with 12 th rib back fat range .08-12 most desirable, .1322 back fat acceptable, average, or greater conformation and cutability.
-Not Market Ready: Good or lower quality grade with 12 th rib back fat range <.08 or >.22; underfinished goats grading USDA good or lower, below average conformation or cutability.
+Group 3: Animals lack finish, are rather leggy and hippy, are rough in the shoulder, and are light in the round.

+MARKET GOAT (CHEVON) SCORECARD

+Market Ready: USDA Prime or Choice quality with 12th rib back fat range .08-12 most desirable, .13-.22 back fat acceptable, average, or greater conformation and cutability.

+Not Market Ready: Good or lower quality grade with 12th rib back fat range <.08 or >.22;

+underfinished goats grading USDA good or lower, below average conformation or cutability.